AlbanBloorRiley/INS_IEP/Paper/paper.md

 # Summary

-Inelastic neutron scattering (INS) is a spectroscopic technique used to measure the magnetic excitations in materials with interacting electron spins.
-INS experiments yield data about the eigenvalues of the spin Hamiltonian of the material being studied.
+Inelastic neutron scattering (INS) is a spectroscopic technique that can be used to measure the magnetic excitations in materials with interacting electron spins.
+For samples composed of finite-size clusters of magnetic moment-carrying atoms, such as single ions or molecular-based magnets, INS experiments yield inelastic excitation with energies that correspond to the eigenvalues of the spin Hamiltonian of the material being studied.
 Fitting a model spin system to these experimental eigenvalues can be formulated as an inverse eigenvalue problem (IEP), where the matrix formed is the spin Hamiltonian operator of the sample molecule. `INS_IEP` is a MATLAB package that uses deflated numerical optimisation methods to systematically find multiple solutions to this IEP.
 The package requires and is fully compatible with `easyspin` [@stoll_easyspin_2006], a package for solving fitting problems in electron paramagnetic resonance (EPR).

 # Statement of need